 - PPIs (including pantoprazole) have been associated with an increased risk of osteoporosis-related fractures of the hip, wrist, or spine.
 People on high-dose or long-term therapy are more at risk.

-- Has also been associated with other conditions such as lupus erythematosus and magnesium deficiency.
+- Has also been associated with other conditions such as lupus erythematosus, magnesium deficiency, and fundic gland polyps.

 - Prolonged treatment (greater than 24-36 months) may cause vitamin B12 deficiency.
 The risk is greater in women, people aged less than 30, and with higher dosages.